Admission Policy and Procedures for Internal Transfers

 Planning and Prerequisites

-Students are advised that changing to or adding an advertising major likely will require them to extend their time of study to obtain a bachelor’s degree by one or more semesters due to the major’s curriculum, which is structured by prerequisites and takes four (4) regular fall and spring semesters to complete after a student has completed MMC 2100, ADV 3008 and MAR 3023 with minimum grades of C.
+Students are advised that changing to or adding an advertising major likely will require them to extend their time of study to obtain a bachelor’s degree by one or more semesters due to the major’s curriculum, which is structured by prerequisites and takes four (4) regular fall and spring semesters to complete after a student has completed ADV 3008 and MAR 3023 with minimum grades of C.

-All students who wish to change their major to advertising must first work with an adviser in the in the College of Journalism and Communications’ PATH office (Weimer 1060) to develop a semester-by-semester schedule of proposed courses starting the first semester after the semester in which the request is made.
-Although some sections of core advertising courses are offered in summer and students are encouraged to take summer courses to speed up progress, availability of prerequisite courses is not guaranteed for summer sessions, and ADV 4800 is offered only in fall and spring semesters.
+All students who wish to change their major to advertising must first work with an adviser in the College of Journalism and Communications’ PATH office (Weimer 1060) to develop a semester-by-semester schedule of proposed courses starting the first semester after the semester in which the request is made.
+Although some sections of core advertising courses are offered in summer and students are encouraged to take summer courses to speed up progress, availability of prerequisite courses is not guaranteed for summer sessions, and ADV 4800 is normally offered only in fall and spring semesters.
 In projecting graduation dates, students must take into account all prerequisites and non-guaranteed availability of summer courses.

 For Students with More than 60 Credit Hours